By Ellsworth Grant SPRING 2004

 Today, none of the incubators of the miracle on Capitol Avenue remain.
 They accounted for the progression of mass production from guns to sewing machines to machine tools to bicycles to automobiles and, finally, to jet aircraft engines.
 It would be hard to match that record of entrepreneurial ingenuity anywhere, at anytime.

-Ellsworth S. Grant is an historian and the author of Yankee Dreamers and Doers.
+Ellsworth S. Grant was an historian and the author of Yankee Dreamers and Doers.
 His 23rd book, a memoir titled A Connecticut Journey, was published in 2004.